basu-96/Competitive-Programming/README.md

-# hackerrank_solutions
+# Competitive Programming
-Codes to few of challenges in hackerrank and CodeChef
+Executable codes to challenges in Hackerrank and CodeChef.
+Will be updated with challenges from CodeForces in near future.